 Our Sixth Form Enrichment Programme is distinctively Bedalian.
 We have seized the opportunity afforded by linear A Levels to develop a programme for Sixth Formers that encourages them to develop their interests, go beyond their courses, work independently and - importantly - to love learning.

 The Enrichment Programme is Bedalian in its idealism, breadth and content.
 It is structured around our conviction that education should be about ‘head, hand and heart’ and that learning should be undertaken for its own sake.
 At the same time, the Enrichment Programme is by no means just idealistic.
-We want our students to be ready for university and to have developed the skills of independent learning that are so vital in Higher Education.
+We want our students to be ready for university and life after Bedales and to have developed the skills of independent learning that are so vital in Higher Education and beyond.
 The Enrichment Programme helps to achieve this.

 All students must choose Enrichment options worth at least four credits.
 If they pass all their courses, they are awarded the Bedales Enrichment certificate.
 Those students taking three A Level subjects should consider taking more Enrichment options, and if they gain six credits, they will be awarded the Bedales Enrichment Diploma.

 A credit is the equivalent of the work of one double period for one term.
 Our short courses are worth one credit each.
 Some options are worth more credits, such as the Extended Project Qualification (worth four credits), which lasts two terms and requires considerable independent work.
 A student’s Enrichment Programme could be constructed from short courses, or from longer courses for more credits.